Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I used to be a mom who would buy fashionable clothes for her kids weekly.
 I would buy fast food and things that I already had, but with an extra design or a different color.
 Now that I don't have much, I realize all the stuff I had was so usable.

 For example, some of clothes my son still fits in.
 If he doesn't, I cut them into shorts for the summer.
 My daughter is petite and I cut her pants into shorts as well.
 We use clothes with different designs and cut them out for crafts like coasters or place mats for the table.
+We use the ones that are cotton for rags around the kitchen.
+Sew up old blankets and make them into fun floor pillows for the kids.
+We recently used a pair of shoes and put little plants in them.
+We also use old cans as lanterns for outside after we decorate them.

 In conclusion, being frugal is a smart way to be.
 We sometimes don't realize how much money is being spent for unnecessary things.
 A simple day to the park with a watermelon, chips, sandwiches, and a gallon of water and kool-aid will be fun even to us adults.